-We really enjoyed the tour!
-We saw a lot of animals (birds & mammals) and Ibrahim was a really good guide.
-His know-how was really helpful in finding the more difficult animals (lions, hyenas, etc.).
+We enjoyed the tour!
+We saw a lot of animals (birds & mammals), and Ibrahim was a perfect guide.
+His know-how was helpful in finding the more difficult animals (lions, hyenas, etc.).
 His informative knowledge on the animals, the areas, etc. was excellent.
 Please send him our regards and compliments!
-The accommodation was nice and services were nice.
-So again, we really enjoyed the trip.
+The accommodation was excellent, and the services were superior.
+So again, we enjoyed the trip.

 Alex Mcgregor.
 Ohio, USA

 You made our holiday very special.
 We stayed in Uganda from 27 December 2012 to 2 January 2013 and are now safely back home.

 We thoroughly enjoyed birding and gorilla tracking in your beautiful country.
 Our bird count reached 136 in total, of which many were new to us.
 We appreciate your hospitality and professionalism very much.

 I just returned from my 17 Day Uganda Birding and Gorilla Tracking Tour.
 We ticked-off 420 species.
 Credits to Crammy our guide, he was very knowledgeable especially in our prime interest- the birds.
 You are very organised; we had everything attended to as planned.
 I strongly recommend.